 Useful links

-This unit presents a set of four 'master classes' on contemporary issues in politics and international relations.
-Each master class is taught by an expert in the field, using the latest high-level literature on the topic as a base line to establish the topic, look at conventional and unconventional understandings of the topic, and provide a foundation for students to explore the topic using their own understandings of theory and practice in politics and international relations.
-At the end of the course, the students will have produced a series of provocative responses to the master class topics, and a depth analysis of one topic of their choice.
+This unit presents a set of 'master classes' on contemporary issues in politics and international relations.
+Each master class is taught by an expert in the field using the latest high-level literature on the topic as a baseline to establish the topic.
+Lecturers will present conventional and unconventional understandings of the topic, and provide a foundation for students to explore the topic using their own understandings of theory and practice in politics and international relations.

 ---|---|